VFFS Speed Considerations

 For light weight products there are specific factors that need to be wisely addressed to achieve consistent high speeds.
 Ensuring that your package has enough head space to account for any kick-back of the product when it lands is imperative.

-For Rovema, the most effective solution to clean charges of very airy products, is the use of an adjustable column jack on our Auger filler.
-By reducing the drop height that the product has to fall, you can minimize the product kickback when it lands.
-The product also has less time to string out in the tube.
+For Rovema, an effective solution for handling light and airy products involves using an adjustable column jack on their Auger filler.
+By reducing the drop height of the product, kickback upon landing is minimized, and the product has less opportunity to string out in the tube.

 Product Shape

-Green beans for example, are a decent density for filling and don't have any dust or stickiness issues but their long shape brings other challenges.
-When charges are dropped all at once, their shape causes product bridging above and within the filling tube.
-These compact charges nearly eliminate free movement of the individual pieces.
+Take green beans, for instance.
+They have a suitable density for filling and don't present any dust or stickiness issues.
+Yet, their elongated shape poses its own set of challenges.
+When dropped all at once, their form leads to product bridging both above and within the filling tube, restricting the movement of individual pieces.

 Product Stickiness